2. Jobs howto

 Inherited environment

-Any method of the job submission to SLURM (batch, interactive) will inherit all environment variables that were set in your login shell (on the login node where you are executing job submission).
+All Slurm batch and interactive jobs will inherit all environment variables that were set in your login shell (on the login node where you are executing job submission).

 • If you are using conda please review Install with conda/mamba guide that explains how to cleanly separate conda-set environment from your login environment.